jrsoftware/issrc/README.md

 How do the projects link together?

-- Compil32, ISCmplr, ISPP, Setup, and SetupLdr share the unit Struct.pas.
+- Compil32, ISCmplr, ISPP, Setup, and SetupLdr share the unit Shared.Struct.pas.
   This unit contains various data structures and constants shared by the projects.
-  If Struct.pas is changed, you usually will need to recompile all these projects so that everything is in synch.
+  If Shared.Struct.pas is changed, you usually will need to recompile all these projects so that everything is in synch.

 - There are more units which are shared between projects.
 These are located in the [Projects\Src] directory.
 Project-specific units are in their respective